Ken O'Brien: Professional career

-The New York Jets selected O'Brien as the 24th pick in the first round of the 1983 NFL Draft, amazing observers who expected the team to choose fellow quarterback Dan Marino, a future member of the Pro Football Hall of Fame who was selected three picks later.
-The many Jets fans who attended the draft, held in New York City, were surprised and outraged by the choice; O'Brien was so obscure that New York television reporter Sal Marchiano twice mangled his name while reporting on fan reaction to the draft.
+The New York Jets selected O'Brien as the 24th pick in the first round of the 1983 NFL draft, shocking observers who expected the team to choose quarterback Dan Marino, a future member of the Pro Football Hall of Fame, who was selected three picks later by the Miami Dolphins.
+The Jets fans who attended the draft, held in New York City, were surprised and outraged by the choice; O'Brien was so obscure that New York television reporter Sal Marchiano twice mangled his name while reporting on fan reaction to the draft.
 (O'Brien said after his retirement, "Who blames [the fans], right?
 Who, in New York, has heard of Cal, University of California, Davis?
 Nobody ...
 I'm not sure I would have reacted any differently.
 Heck, some of my cousins grew up as Jets fans.
 They were probably doing the same thing.")
 Don Shula, who coached the division rival Miami Dolphins (which drafted Dan Marino later in the round) famously asked "Who's he?"
+Years later, Mike Hickey, a Jets personnel director stated that O'Brien was chosen because he felt that he was smart enough to run the complicated offense of first-year head coach Joe Walton (hired after the firing of defensive-minded Walt Michaels), as O'Brien was reported to have an IQ of 130 to go along with an arm that would be ideal for Shea Stadium and its wind (the Jets moved away from Shea the season after drafting O'Brien to less windy Giants Stadium).
+Hickey also stated that the Pittsburgh Steelers (three picks ahead of New York) not selecting hometown Marino was a key factor and that the final choice was between O'Brien and Darrell Green (later chosen by Washington and a future Hall of Famer).

-In 1985, O'Brien was the highest rated quarterback in the NFL, finishing the season with a rating of 96.2 while having the lowest interception rate; he was selected to the Pro Bowl that year.
-The Jets went 11-5 that year to reach the postseason for the first time since 1982.
-He went 13-of-17 for 149 yards against the New England Patriots with a touchdown and an interception as the Jets lost 26-14.
+In 1985, O'Brien was the highest-rated quarterback in the NFL, finishing the season with a rating of 96.2 while having the lowest interception rate; he was selected to the Pro Bowl that year.
+The Jets went 11–5 that year to reach the postseason for the first time since 1982.
+He went 13-of-17 for 149 yards against the New England Patriots with a touchdown and an interception as the Jets lost 26–14.
 O'Brien later led the NFL with the lowest interception rate in 1987 and 1988.